Masterminds/godir/README.md

-# gopt: The Go Path Tool
+# godir: The Go Directory Tool

-`gopt` is a tool for working with Go source files in a Go-sensitive way.
+`godir` is a tool for working with Go source files in a Go-sensitive way.
 It is designed to make it easier for you to work with Go operations.

 This is a tool to help with your...